 What Counts as Junk Food?

-The researchers asked the study participants about their consumption of ultra-processed foods such as sugar-sweetened carbonated beverages, packaged sweet or savory snacks, mass-produced packaged breads and buns, sugary cereals, instant noodles and soups, fish and chicken nuggets and shelf-stable ready meals.
+The researchers asked the study participants about their consumption of ultra-processed foods.
+Popular examples include sugar-sweetened carbonated beverages, packaged sweet or savory snacks, mass-produced packaged breads and buns, sugary cereals, instant noodles and soups, fish and chicken nuggets and shelf-stable ready meals.
 These food products make up one-fourth to one-half of calories consumed in many industrialized countries.
 They often contain hydrogenated oils, modified starches and protein isolates.

 What Should You Be Eating?